-Downey jnr reportedly watched many of Chaplin’s films in preparation for his role.
-There is much praise for Downey Jnr’s performance with this actor earning an Oscar nomination for his much praised portrayal in the Best Actor category.
+Downey Jnr reportedly watched many of Chaplin’s films in preparation for his role.
+There is much praise for Downey Jnr’s performance with this actor earning an Oscar nomination for his much-praised portrayal in the Best Actor category.
 And winning a BAFTA.
-Notable mentions given from those most famous of film critics, Roger Ebert and Barry Norman.
+Notable mentions were given from those most famous film critics, Roger Ebert and Barry Norman.
 Ebert says of Downey Jnr;

 Robert Downey Jr. succeeds almost uncannily in playing Chaplin; the physical resemblance is convincing, but better is the way Downey captures Chaplin’s spirit, even in costume as the Tramp.

 But Diamond adds from his interview with Downey Jnr, this a hard role to play…

 “Learning pantomime was the hardest thing I’ve ever tried to do,” Mr. Downey says.
 “I worked on it so hard.
 I’m not exactly an intuitive guy.”

 So with the case for Downey Junior’s portrayal made by a Diamond.
 And a diamond in a Case of a treasured interview with Robert Downey Jnr.
 Both telling you the behind the scenes Chaplin tale.
 It’s now up to you (and me) to now watch this movie in full.